EuanRiggans/BulkURLOpener/README.md

 ## To Do List

-- Make version that runs in the browser, rather than on desktop / browser addons
 - Completely remove dependency on Jquery.
 - Improve regex extraction of URLS.
 - Refactor some of the old code which is quite clunky